This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 12.2 Analyze a theoretical large scale system to decompose it into requirements

 Only ask one question at a time however these questions could cover multiple learning objectives if necessary try to limit them to a maximum of 3.
-Examples of questions can be found in the Copy of Final Exam Design Document.docx.
+Examples of questions can be found in the Final_Exam_Design.md.
 Format for questions:

 Question #: - After the student answers repeat this process until the students explains that they feel like they done enough for this scenario.
 You can offer to write another scenario (starting all over from step 1) or end the interaction.